gabeklein/expressive-mvc/README.md

   )
 }
 ```
-> This will have no bearing on context, it will simply be "provided" to everyone.
+This will have no bearing on context, it will simply be "provided" to everyone.
 Wrapping children, in this case, is doable but optional.
->
-> The active instance is likewise destroyed when its Provider unmounts.
-You'll most likely use this to limit the existence of a Singleton (and its side-effects), to when a particular UI is on-screen.
+The active instance is likewise destroyed when its Provider unmounts.

+> You will most likely use this to limit the existence of a Singleton (and its side-effects), to when a particular UI is on-screen.

 <br/>

 <h1 id="access-section">Consume a shared state</h1>

-Whether our class is a Model or Singleton will not matter for this exercise; they both present the same.<br/>
+Whether a state extends `Model` or `Singleton` won't matter; they both present the same.<br/>

 ```ts
 export class FooBar extends Model {